Our Response to COVID-19

 To all of our donors, volunteers and community members:

-Catholic Charities NH is taking numerous measures to continually ensure the health, safety and well-being of our staff and those we serve amid the evolving COVID-19 outbreak.
+Catholic Charities NH continues to take numerous measures to ensure the health, safety and well-being of our staff and those we serve amid the evolving COVID-19 outbreak.
 This page will be continually updated.

 Across the organization:

 - We continue to closely monitor the situation and its potential impact on our facilities, staff, clients, volunteers and residents.
-We are strictly adhering to the guidelines, regulations and recommended protocols from the World Health Organization, public health agencies and local, state and federal government.
+We are strictly adhering to the guidelines, regulations and recommended protocols from public health agencies and local, state and federal government.

 - Our leadership team continually meets and communicates around-the-clock to adapt and respond as needed.
 We also remain in regular communication with our staff, Board of Trustees, the Diocese of Manchester, community partners and other stakeholders.

-- We have a robust response plan, in collaboration with health officials and city and state leaders, in the event a case is detected among staff, residents or clients, or within any of our facilities.
+- We continue to follow our robust response plan, in collaboration with health officials and city and state leaders, in the event a case is detected among staff, residents or clients, or within any of our facilities.
 Staff with cold-like symptoms, potential exposure to COVID-19 and/or travel to high-risk areas are being asked to self-quarantine for at least two weeks.

 - We continue to educate staff and volunteers on preventive measures and best practices to maintain a clean and healthy environment, both in the workplace and at home.
 Our facilities are cleaned and sanitized on a regular basis.